stashed/docs/docs/guides/latest/volumes/pvc.md

 ## Prepare Volume

 At first, let's prepare our desired PVC.
 Here, we are going to create a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) that will use an NFS server as storage.
-Then, we will create a PVC that will bind with the PV.
-Then, we will mount this PVC in two different pods.
+Then, we are going to create a PVC that will bind with the PV.
+Then, we are going to mount this PVC in two different pods.
 Each pod will generate a sample file into the PVC.

 **Create PersistentVolume:**